Evaluation of missing data mechanisms in two and three dimensional incomplete tables: Introduction

 The remaining part of the paper is organized as follows.
 Section 2 considers non-response log-linear models for $I\times J\times 2\times 2$ tables.
 Some results regarding characteristic features of these missing data models are provided.
 The missing mechanisms of the variables are identified using the response and non-response odds based on joint and marginal cell probabilities, respectively.
 Assessment of MAR, MCAR and NMAR mechanisms is carried out using the estimators of the above odds computed from only the observed counts in the tables.
 Therefore, there is no need to use numerical or simulation procedures for the analysis of such tables.
 The results and discussions in Section 2 are extended in Section 3 to three-way incomplete tables with one, two or all variables missing.
 Section 4 presents real-life data analysis examples along with bootstrapping to illustrate the results in Sections 2 and 3.
 Some concluding remarks about the methods of assessment for the missing mechanisms are provided in Section 5.
+Finally, the Appendix contains the proofs of the theorems in Sections 2 and 3.